pebakery/pebakery-docs/LangRef/Sections.md

 ## Defining a Section

-Sections are defined by specifying the name of the section within `[]`brackets, (Ex.: `[mySection]`) and end when either another section starts or the "end of file" is reached.
+Sections are defined by specifying the name of the section within `[]`brackets, (Ex. `[mySection]`) and end when either another section starts or the "end of file" is reached.

 ## Examples